Video-based automatic lameness detection of dairy cows using pose estimation and multiple locomotion traits: Materials

+In order to create the ground truth for the classification dataset, each sample (video) was assigned a single ground-truth label based on the locomotion scores provided by multiple observers.
+To achieve this, the scores from the four observers were combined into one value by calculating the rounded-down average of the two observers with the highest intra-observer reliability.

-The majority of the studies on lameness detection focus on 2-level (normal, lame) or 3-level (normal, moderately lame, lame) locomotion scores rather than 5-level scale \cite{sprecher_lameness_1997, flower_effect_2006}.
-There are two primary motivations for resorting to smaller resolutions in locomotion scores.
-First, severely lame cows are rare to find, as most of them get treatment or are culled before they reach this level of lameness~\cite{engel_assessment_2003}.
+The majority of the studies on lameness detection focus on 2-level (normal, lame) or 3-level (normal, moderately lame, lame) locomotion scales rather than on a 5-level scale \citep{sprecher_lameness_1997, flower_effect_2006}.
+The main motivation for resorting to smaller resolutions in locomotion scales is the distribution of the scores throughout the scale.
+Severely lame cows are rare, as most get treatment or are culled before they reach this level of lameness~\citep{engel_assessment_2003}.
 This results in a heavily unbalanced score distribution, most scores being levels 1, 2, and 3.
 It is then challenging to train a classifier on unbalanced datasets, especially when little examples are available for some classes.
-Second, visual locomotion scoring is subjective and often yields low intra- and inter-observer agreement and reliability measures. \cite{schlageter-tello_effect_2014} studied the effects of merging the levels of the locomotion scoring scale and showed that while the agreement and reliability measures were shown to be low for 5-level scales, they only exceeded the acceptable threshold for 2-level scales.
-We then followed the same practice as~\cite{schlageter-tello_effect_2014}, and merged our 5-level scale to a 2-level (i.e., binary) scale, where level 1 indicates a \textit{normal} gait, and levels 2,3,4 and 5 indicate a \textit{lame} gait.
-The levels of the scale were merged into a binary scale \textit{after} merging the scores from the multiple observers.
-This resulted in an intra-observer agreement of 80\%, and reliability of 0.590.
+As shown in Table~\ref{tab:scores-distrib}, the distribution of the locomotion scores was highly imbalanced.
+Therefore, in order to balance the dataset, we merged the levels of the scale into a binary scale where level 1 indicated a \textit{normal} gait, and levels 2,3,4 and 5 indicated a \textit{lame} gait.
+This resulted in an agreement of 80\%, and reliability of 0.590.
 Note that reliability metrics such as Krippendorff's $\alpha$ can decrease when the scoring scale is smaller because the chance of agreement is larger.